kyrregjerstad/portfolio/apps/portfolio/src/posts/react-19-use.md

 By initiating all Promises _before_ calling `use` on them (or by using `Promise.all`), you allow them to load concurrently.
 The component will suspend until all Promises that `use` is "tracking" in that render pass are settled.

-### A New Primitive
+## A New Primitive

 `React.use()` feels like a new primitive that React is giving us to more ergonomically interact with its concurrent rendering capabilities.
 For data fetching, it elegantly bridges the gap between initiating an asynchronous operation and consuming its result within a component, while playing nicely with Suspense and Error Boundaries.

 The key is remembering that `use` needs a stable Promise.
 Whether that stability comes from a Server Component prop, `useMemo`, or a more sophisticated cache, ensuring that identity is crucial.

 It simplifies a common, boilerplate-heavy pattern, and I'm excited to see how we all integrate it into our applications.
 The way it handles Promises is quite direct, and it opens up interesting possibilities for how we structure our data flow.
-The story for `use` with Context is also compelling, but that, as they say, is for another time.
+The story for `use` with Context is also compelling, but that is for another time.